MikhailProg/space_game/README.md

 SPACE to shoot.

-W to increase your speed
+W to increase your speed.

 S to decrease your speed.